Monitoring the Hogsmill : eel trap and rag removal

 Joe Pecorelli from ZSL

-The eel trap was reinstalled by Joe (20.4.16) so we could monitor this years eel passage.
-The first eel of the season was found on the second check of the year and today (29/04/16), 3 eels were found.
+The eel trap was reinstalled by Joe on 20 April 2016 to allow monitoring of this year’s eel passage.
+The first eel of the season was recorded during the second check of the year, and on 29 April 2016 three eels were found.

-The eels are transferred to a bucket where they are measured before they are carefully returned to the river.
-Most of today's catch were of a similar age class, but a much larger eel was seen further upstream (near the cemetery) later that day.
+The eels are transferred to a bucket, where they are measured before being carefully returned to the river.
+Most of today’s catch belonged to a similar age class, although a much larger eel was observed further upstream near the cemetery later that day.

 Emptying the trap